|Best wireless||HP Laserjet Pro Wireless Monochrome Laser Printer||SEE IT||

 The truth is, if you’re looking at a laser printer, your priority almost certainly is printing a ton of text pages as quickly as possible.
 In that case, it probably makes more sense to be looking at a monochrome printer.

-Best monochrome laser printer: Brother HL-L2300D Monochrome Laser Printer with Duplex Printing
+Best monochrome: Brother HL-L2300D Monochrome Laser Printer with Duplex Printing

 If you’re looking for a monochrome printer to print documents in your home, this Brother laser printer has you covered.
 It prints 27 pages per minute at a recommended usage of up to 2,500 pages a month.
 This Brother printer does not have WiFi capabilities—instead, it connects via USB.